navikt/padm2/README.md

 # Prosessering av dialogmledinger (PADM)
 Repository for PADM.
 Application written in Kotlin used to receive dialogmeldinger from external systems, doing some validation, then pushing it to our internal systems.
+More information on dialogmeldinger can be found here: https://www.nhn.no/veileder-for-elektronisk-meldingsutveksling/del-1-elektronisk-meldingsutveksling/elektronisk-meldingsutveksling/#kap-dialogmeldinger

 <img src="./src/svg/flyttdiagram.svg" alt="Image of the flow of the padm2 application">